A Complete Guide To The Best Headshots (Updated 2024)

 You have to ask yourself, why do you want to be an actor?
 What roles are you going for?
 Why do you want them?
 Why you and not the next person?
 What makes you so special that they have to cast you and not the next guy?
 The reason why I ask these questions is to find the reason and purpose for each individual headshot.
 I'm a very pragmatic person.
 I care about facts over feelings.
 We need to ask what is the purpose of this photo?
 Are these the photos you would use for an audition?
 What would you do with this photo?
 Why does it exist?
 What do you feel when you look at them?
 What do you want me to feel?
 What do you want others to feel?
 What do you want the casting director to feel?

 As an actor, one of the the most powerful tools in your toolbox is having the ability to precisely and mathematically get into the headspace of the role you are auditioning for.
 I call it actor presets.
 Just like on a digital piano, there are many sounds and settings that the manufacturer built into the instruments to create different sounds.
 As an actor you need to do the same thing, build different predetermined presets for very specific roles.
-To build an actor present it's very simple, you need to combine your reference files (your past experiences to get you in the mindspace) and the art and science of expressions and how to physically control emotions on your face and body.
+To build an actor present it's very simple, you need to combine your reference files (your past experiences) and expressions (how to physically control emotions on your face plus body language).
 Your reference files is the fuel and expressions is the engine that pushes your acting.
-Build one preset for happy roles, one for sad roles, one for sweet innocent girl next door and one for devil wears Prada roles.
+Build one preset for happy roles, one for sad roles, one for sweet innocent girl next door and one for devil wears prada roles.
 When you have many actor presets you will never be caught off guard for any role.

 Casting directors look at the photos for less than 1 second and decide if you fit the roles they are looking for.
 You have to ask yourself, why you?
 There are 1000 people all going for the same role.
 What makes you so special?
 What makes you the only obvious choice for the role?
 In the TV show Game of Thrones, the show runners said about Peter Dinklage's casting, "If he hadn't accepted the part, oh, boy, I don't know what we would have done.”
 How do you put yourself in the same situation?
 How do you make it that you're the best option for the role.
 These are very difficult questions to answer but the answers will come with the more experience in the industry you have.
 All the lighting setups will create different moods and environments for you to take the headshots that will land you the roles you're looking for.